hassanali1228/hassan/_posts/2024-01-25-toml-resume.md

 3. **Not distracting** -> minimal text only changes without worrying about design
 4. **Scaling changes** -> e.g. changing the format of one work experience should apply to all work experiences
 5. **Configurability** -> able to configure for different applications on the fly (e.g. education vs skills on top, order of experience bullets, etc...)
+6. **Version control** -> Easy to rollback resume and diff between resume versions produced over time to see what works and what doesn't (market feedback)

 Solution: